 top of page

-Visionary British Indian sculptor Anish Kapoor is set to hold his first solo show in a UK cathedral this summer as he helps Liverpool Cathedral mark its centenary year.
+Visionary British Indian sculptor Anish Kapoor is holding his first solo show in a UK cathedral this summer as he helps Liverpool Cathedral mark its centenary year.

-Monadic Singularity, which opens on August 10, is also the first major show the 70-year-old has staged in the city in more than 40 years.
+Monadic Singularity, running until September 15, is also the first major show the 70-year-old has staged in the city in more than 40 years.

 The exhibition promises to transform the Grade I listed building’s spaces, bringing together his practice from the past 25 years and offering the opportunity to experience a selection of Kapoor’s monumental works in dialogue with the cathedral’s incredible gothic architecture.

-They include architecturally scaled works never before seen in the UK such as Sectional Body Preparing for Monadic Singularity (2015).
+They include architecturally scaled works never before seen in the UK such as Sectional Body Preparing for Monadic Singularity (2015) which stands in the cathedral's Well.
+Other works are placed in the main space, by the altar and in the Lady Chapel.

 In an era of digital distractions, Kapoor’s artworks invite audiences to pause, reflect, and connect with deeper spiritual dimensions, echoing the cathedral’s daily explorations of faith and existence.